wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 [Hire me for all your Wordpress needs](http://www.megnicholas.co.uk "Hire Me").

 == Frequently Asked Questions ==
+= I get a message to say that the message could not be sent =

+If you get this message then you have a general problem with email on your server.
+This plugin uses Wordpress's send mail function.
+So a problem sending mail from this plugin indicates that Wordpress as a whole cannot send email.
+Contact your web host provider for help, or use an SMTP plugin to use a third party email service.

 = Why is a different contact form displayed? =

 You may have a conflict with another plugin.
 Either deactivate the other contact form plugin, if you don't need it, or use